CORONAVIRUS UPDATE - 23 FEB

 We will require applicants to successfully pass an interview, provide a suitable reference, and complete a DBS check.

 Course fees for the 2021/22 academic year are £6000 p.a. for FT UK students and £3000 p.a.
 PT for UK students.
-EU fees to be confirmed.
+EU students, please contact the department.
 For further information please refer to guidance from the UK Government and Student Finance England.

 A DBS will need to be purchased if the student does not have a live DBS recorded and can be evidenced.